True gold: chapter II

 Stemming from his previous series, True Blue – Tong’s first foray into conceptual hybrid painting after a lengthy career break – True Gold reanimates the photographs of revolutionary events.
 Now in its second chapter, Le’s images are sourced from historical archives and mass media, stripped of their original contexts and appropriated, dissected and redrawn as new, unexpected experiments.
 He meticulously integrates grids and geometric shapes, overlays golden pigment and obliterates signifying identities.
 Le explains, “I would like to emphasize that imposing ideology on human beings is to destroy the capacity for freedom of thought and understanding.
 It is turning people into servants of ideology”.
 Deliberately obscured and still maintaining an air of True Blue’s sombre tone, it becomes the task of the viewer to decipher between the invented and the genuine, the alternative and evidential.

 The artist reminds us that an image’s function in the media only constitutes its first (of many) roles in a fragmented lifespan; there are more iterations, or performances, through which each photograph operates, assuming vastly different identities along this route.
 There is, however, a unifying theme.
-Amongst the works selected for “True Gold: Chapter II", several deal with both active and linguistic protest – shown in signs that scream “United we stand for true democracy!” and “Get out of Vietnam!” – and, despite the presence of peace signs and muted colours, the canvases are loud, boisterous and busy.
+Amongst the works selected for “True Gold: Chapter II", several deal with both active and linguistic protest – shown in signs that scream “United We Stand For True Democracy in Hong Kong!”, “Bersih”, “Get out of Vietnam!” from the anti-Vietnam war demonstrations in Washington DC - and despite the presence of peace signs and muted colours, the canvases are loud, boisterous and busy.

 As such, text plays an undeniably central role, not only because it places the canvases in specific histories, but because it activates their current associations.
-The piece, No. 4, illustrating the 1989 Alexanderplatz Demonstrations in East Germany, reads “Occupy Everything” in the centre of the hectic, wiry scene.
-Perhaps a nod to the Occupy Movements circling the globe in 2011, No. 4 depicts not one protest, but the perpetual state of protest.
+The piece, No. 4, reads “Occupy Everything”, the monochromatic palette is animated by the depiction of a hectic, wiry scene.
+Perhaps a nod to the Occupy movement circling the globe in 2011, No. 4 depicts not one protest, but the perpetual state of protest.
 We can still hear their shouts.
 The words ‘freedom’ and ‘peace’ also emanate throughout the exhibition, encouraging us to define each term, and, in reference to the exhibitions’ title, to ponder their worth – their weight in gold.

 In discussing the second chapter of True Gold, Le equates his canvases to cover bands playing resurrected songs.
 While the original melody remains, the piece is given new character as it reverberates.
 He states, “I think this is a necessary action to repeat and reinvent and keep going.
 I like [how] the old songs are recovered and reworked into new versions.
 This repetitive action is similar to the way I am redrawing the photos”.